 README.md file for details.

-It is possible to run both the current PiDP-8/I software from this web site alongside Oscar's last stable release.
-They can't run simultaneously, since they'd fight over the front panel GPIO pins, but you can swap between them at will, without either interfering with the other, due to the file naming and service differences lined out above.
+One detail that doc doesn't cover is that between this change and those documented in the prior section, it is possible to run both the current PiDP-8/I software from this web site alongside Oscar's last stable release.
+They can't run simultaneously, since they'd fight over the front panel GPIO pins, but you can swap between them at will.

-$ systemctl --user stop pidp8i $ sudo systemctl start pidp8
+$ pidp8i stop $ sudo systemctl start pidp8

-And then to switch back to my version:
+And then to switch back to this version:

-$ sudo systemctl stop pidp8 $ systemctl --user start pidp8i
+$ sudo systemctl stop pidp8 $ pidp8i start

 /opt/pidp8 and run from there to work correctly.

-This current software can be unpacked anywhere in the filesystem, you can build it into a second directory separate from the source directory, and you can install it to yet a third directory.
+This current software can be unpacked anywhere in the filesystem you have sufficient access permission for, you can build it into a second directory separate from the source directory, and you can install it to yet a third directory.
 This affords considerable flexibility in how you build and install this software.

 When you build this software on a multi-core Pi, the default is to build the PiDP-8/I simulator with the incandescent lamp simulator (ILS) enabled, as opposed to the original LED driving code which is more efficient but less period-accurate in appearance.
 On single-core Pis, we build the software to drive the LEDs in much the same way as the prior stable version does, because the ILS takes too much CPU to run both it and the PDP-8 simulator at the same time on a single 700 MHz ARM core.
 You can force a return to the old efficient method on a multi-core Pi by configuring the software with the